Shoulder Pain Physiotherapy in Bristol

 The key is progressive loading — not prolonged rest.

-How We Assess Shoulder Pain in Bristol
+How I Assess Shoulder Pain in Bristol

 At ADAPT.
 PERFORM., assessment includes: